Get insider access

 Apple HomePod (1st generation)

 The Bose Home Speaker 300 is a better speaker for most uses than the Apple HomePod (1st generation).
 The Bose has better controls, supports Bluetooth, and has bass and treble sliders, meaning you can customize its sound profile to your liking.
 It also has a better voice assistant performance.
-However, the Apple speaker has a better Wi-Fi performance, though the speaker has been discontinued and may be harder to find in new condition.
+However, the Apple speaker has a better Wi-Fi performance, though the speaker has been discontinued and may be harder to find in a new condition.

 + Show more